 The east side of the Gore Range has access issues to National Forest land because of numerous private properties that block access.
 The two closest, legal trailheads are the Brush Creek to the north of Slate Creek and the Rock Creek, to the south of Slate Creek.
 Reaching the Brush Creek TH requires 4WD with good clearance.
 The Rock Creek TH can be reached by passenger vehicles.
 Mileage to Upper Slate Lake from the Brush Creek TH is 10.8.
 Mileage from the Rock Creek TH is about a half mile shorter.
 However, you do more minor up and down on the Gore Range trail from Rock Creek requiring a little more overall elevation gain that you do if coming in from Brush Creek.

 Our proposed approach then has you starting from the Brush Creek TH.
 From the trailhead, the trail takes out following an old, unused diversion ditch that contours west back toward the Gore Range Trail, about .65 mile (15 minutes) in.
 At the intersection, turn left (south) and begin hiking the Gore Range trail.
 At this intersection, you immediately drop down and cross a flowing drainage, which is Brush Creek.
 There’s no bridge.
 Walking south on good trail, you will come to the next intersection with a sign post in about one mile.
 Continue past this trail that goes to Lost Lake and keep walking generally SE on the Gore Range Trail.
 Shortly after the Lost Lake trail turnoff, lose a little elevation to cross another fork of Brush Creek, then regain a little elevation to begin a mile long contour to Squaw Creek, where you will lose about 200 feet in elevation to cross this creek.
 On the other side, regain nearly 200 feet in elevation to cross a ridge at just above 9,000 ft., then drop some to cross Hay Camp Creek and a trail that follows that drainage.
 Watch carefully to remain on the Gore range trail here.
 There's one brief section where grasses may obscure the trail.
 From the crossing of Hay Camp Creek, the Gore Range trail gains over 300 feet in elevation to cross another ridge as the trail turns more to the south and then drops to Slate Creek where a wooden sign marks the trail intersection for the Slate Creek Trail and the Gore Range Trail.
 There are the remains of an old cabin nearby.
 At this intersection, you've covered 5.3 miles and have walked through miles of sadly, beetle-kill forest.
 Intersection coordinates are: N 39° 45' 47.48" W 106° 11' 40.30".
 9075 ft. elevation.
 The devastation is amazing and portions of the forest are almost completely gone as of our visit in 2020, but along Slate Creek at this intersection, trees were still in good shape.
 We saw no good campsites until you come to where Slate Creek & the Gore Range Trail meet.
 From the trail intersection, walk south on the Gore Trail just a short distance toward Slate Creek and you'll see a very nice campsite location on your right, nestled in among conifers.
 Water is easily accessible here and there are numerous flat spots that could accommodate several tents.
 If coming from Rock Creek, there is no official bridge across Slate Creek.
 There are just some logs to balance your way across.

 From the Gore Range trail, the Slate Creek trail initially passes through open meadows and small stands of aspen for the first mile and a half and gains minimal elevation.
-In fact, at the trail intersection, the elevation is just below 9,100 feet, which is only slightly higher than our beginning elevation at the Brush Creek TH.
+In fact, at the trail intersection, the elevation is just below 9,100 feet, which is only slightly higher than your beginning elevation at the Brush Creek TH.
 At some beaver ponds at 9,200 ft., nearly two miles up the drainage, you first begin to gain the elevation needed to get to Upper Slate Lake at 10,860 ft.
 So you have about 1,600 feet of gain in the last 2 miles.
 After those beaver ponds, the trail passes through some nicer forest and then crosses some marshy areas just before it begins the steeper ascent.
 That last forested area before the climb begins is your last chance for a campsite until arriving at Upper Slate Lake.